What can acupuncture help ?

-The Stroud Acupuncture clinic is at Chedworth House, 8 Lansdown, Stroud, GL5 1BD
+The Stroud Acupuncture clinic is at Room 3, Chedworth House, 8 Lansdown, Stroud, GL5 1BD

 Coming for a few acupuncture treatments can strengthen your own healing powers, leading to improvements in your symptoms and your general feeling of ‘well being’.
 Hence acupuncture is helpful for a huge range of conditions and problems.
 [Click to read patients comments]